mjz-smu/codelab_instructions/README.md

 ## Explore the results of a benchmark

 The **iperf** test you started, should now be completed.
-Retu*rn to the first Cloud Shell to review the test results from **iperf**.
+Return to the first Cloud Shell to review the test results from **iperf**.

-Detailed output from the benchmark is printed to the terminal, and saved to log files under `/tmp/perfkitbenchmarker/runs/`.
+Detailed output from benchmark execution is printed to the terminal, and saved to log files under `/tmp/perfkitbenchmarker/runs/`.

 Whether you scroll back in the Cloud Shell, or look through the `pkb.log` file, you can review many details about the benchmark pass: